cjakemanMG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - bug fix for bad mouse pointing in full screen mode and for issues with Fast full screen-Alt-Tab mode
 - allow display of special characters in web client, by mbm_OR
 - support for AWS TCS scripts, see https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts : enable AWS TCS
-- NEW: further improvements and additions to WebServer, including Train Driving Info by mbm_OR
+- panto commands and animations now swapped when in rear cab, see https://bugs.launchpad.net/or/+bug/1867782
 - NEW: further additions to support of TCS scripts, see https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts : enable SCMT+RSC TCS
+- NEW: improvements in Activity Evaluation of station stops, by mbm_OR